Ramón del Valle-Inclán: Works

 His early writings were in line with French symbolism and modernism; however, his later evolution took his works to more radical formal experiments.
 He despised literary realism and openly disregarded Benito Pérez Galdós, its most prominent Spanish representative.
 His political views, accordingly, changed from traditional absolutism (in Spain known as Carlismo) towards anarchism.
 This also caused him problems.

-All his life he struggled to live up to his bohemian ideals, and stayed loyal to his aestheticist beliefs.
+All his life he struggled to live up to his Bohemian ideals, and stayed loyal to his aestheticist beliefs.
 However, he had to write undercover for serialised popular novels.

 Works by Valle-Inclán such as Divine Words (Divinas palabras) and Bohemian Lights (Luces de Bohemia) attack what he saw as the hypocrisy, moralising and sentimentality of the bourgeois playwrights, satirise the views of the ruling classes and target particular concepts such as masculine honour, militarism, patriotism and servile attitudes toward the Crown and the Roman Catholic Church.
-His dramas also featured irreverent portrays of figures from Spain's political past and deployed crude, obscene language and vulgar imagery in a mocking attack on theatrical blandness.
+His dramas also featured irreverent portrayals of figures from Spain's political past and deployed crude, obscene language and vulgar imagery in a mocking attack on theatrical blandness.

 In addition to being politically subversive, though, Valle-Inclán's plays often required staging and direction that went far beyond the abilities of many companies working in the commercial theatre, often featuring complex supernatural special effects and rapid, drastic changes of scene.
 For this reason, some of his works are regarded as closet dramas.

 Valle-Inclán also wrote major novels including the Tyrant Banderas (Tirano Banderas), which was influential on the Latin American 'dictator' novel (for example, I, the Supreme by Augusto Roa Bastos), although it was received with disdain by many Latin American authors.
 Rufino Blanco Fombona, for example, pokes fun of "the America of tambourine" ("la América de pandereta") of that novel where you could be in the jungle one day and the Andes the next.
 Some critics view him as being the Spanish equivalent to James Joyce; however, due to a lack of translations his work is still largely unknown in the English-speaking world, although his reputation is slowly growing as translations are produced.